James Clutton

 James Clutton (1869 – 1943) was an English footballer.
 He made 92 appearances for Burslem Port Vale; 27 of these were friendlies, 29 were in the Football League and 22 in the Midland League.

 Career

 Clutton joined Burslem Port Vale in the summer of 1889.
-His appearances were rare until September 1891, when he broke into the first team at the Athletic Ground.
+His appearances were rare until September 1891, when he broke into the first-team at the Athletic Ground.
 He was a member of the side that shared the North Staffordshire Staffordshire Charity Challenge Cup in 1891 and won the Staffordshire Challenge Cup in 1892.
-He featured in the 1892–93 campaign, in what was Vale's first season in the Second Division of the Football League.
-He featured nine times in the 1893–94 campaign, though his career effectively ended when he broke a leg in October 1893.
+He featured in the 1892–93 campaign in what was Vale's first season in the Second Division of the Football League.
+He featured nine times in the 1893–94 campaign.
+However, his career ended when he broke a leg in October 1893.